localytics/media-trackers/README.md

 }
 ```

 * `TrackedVideoView` A lightweight subclass of Android's `VideoView`.
 In order to track video playback include the `TrackedVideoView` in your app and set your own instance of `MediaTracker` by calling `setMediaTracker`.
-This class requires no additional configuration to track video playback and will be aware of a user playing, pausing, stopping, and completing the video being played.
+This class requires no additional configuration to track video playback and will be aware of a user playing, pausing, stopping, and completing the video.

 ##Basic Integration with TrackedVideoView
 In order to intergate with the `TrackedVideoView` include an instance in your layout.